Shenandoah Valley Travel Association (SVTA)

 The beautiful and historic Shenandoah Valley is part of the Great Valley, a large region that stretches from New York to Alabama.
 In western Virginia, the Shenandoah Valley runs from Harper’s Ferry, West Virginia to Lexington, Virginia.
-The Valley is flanked by the Blue Ridge Mountains to the east, the Allegheny Mountains to the west, the Potomac River to the north, and the Roanoke Valley to the south.
+The Valley is flanked by the Blue Ridge Mountains to the east, the Allegheny Mountains to the west, and divided by the Shenandoah River.

 Native American groups lived in and traversed the Valley for nearly 11,000 years before Europeans penetrated the mountain ranges in the 17th century.
 While a Jesuit priest is believed to have journeyed to the area in 1632, the man credited with first exploring the Valley was John Lederer, a German medical practitioner who visited in 1669.
 He left detailed records and crude maps.
 Additional early explorers included John Batts, Robert Fallam, and Virginia Governor Alexander Spotswood.